ubisen/ubisen.github.io/terms-en.md

 	we will not be liable for any loss or damage of any nature.

 #### Credit & Contact Information
-	This Terms and conditions page was created at termsandconditionstemplate.com generator.
 	If you have any queries regarding any of our terms, please contact us.